 Closed Christmas Day

 The Mountain Laurel Loop Bicycle Trail is closed due to campground construction.
-All bike trails will likely be opened towards the end of the year.
+All bike trails will likely be opened sometime in 2020.
 This area is an unsafe construction area.
 Entering these trails, service roads or parking lots will be illegal tresspassing.
 We are sorry for the inconvenience.
-The following places allow biking in our area: Carvers Creek State Park, William B. Umstead State Park and Falls Lake Recreation Area, Harris Lake County Park, Uhwarrie National Forest (Badin Lake Recreation Area and Woodrun Trails) and Crabtree County Park.Last updated on: Friday, May 17, 2019
+The following places allow biking in our area: Carvers Creek State Park, William B. Umstead State Park, Falls Lake State Recreation Area, Harris Lake County Park, Uhwarrie National Forest (Badin Lake Recreation Area and Woodrun Trails) and Crabtree County Park.Last updated on: Thursday, December 26, 2019

 List of trails

 Scenic trails invite you to journey into the park's interior.
 Raven Rock offers a variety of trails.
 Travel them on foot, on mountain bike, or on horseback.

 All visitors with horses must be able to provide proof of a negative equine infectious anemia (Coggins) test while visiting North Carolina state parks.